stretcharm/PowerBI_Training/README.md

 ### Here we get sample data for the rest of the training

-- Links to webpages to get the sample data
+- Links to web pages to get the sample data
 - https://www.visitbritain.org/inbound-tourism-trends
 - https://www.ons.gov.uk/peoplepopulationandcommunity/leisureandtourism/datasets/monthlyoverseastravelandtourismreferencetables
 - https://www.ofx.com/en-gb/forex-news/historical-exchange-rates/monthly-average-rates/

 https://github.com/stretcharm/PowerBI_Training/blob/master/Uk%20Tourism_Exercise%20Video%201-4.pbix

-## Video 3 - Get Data from csv File
+## Video 3 - Get Data from a csv File

 ### We now open a csv file and load the data into PowerBI